Sethupathy-Lab/miRquant/tutorial/TUTORIAL.md

 ```
 cp -r /path/to/miRquant/configuration /path/to/fastq_containing_directory
 ```
-The configuration directory contains two configuration files;
+The configuration directory contains two configuration files.

 1. conf_miRquant.yml
- - Configuration that will be edited for each project to fit the parameters
+  * Configuration that will be edited on a project by project basis
 2. conf_system.yml
- - Configuration file for the cluster you are working on, currently filled out for lsf job scheduler.
+  * Configuration file for the cluster you are working on, currently filled out for lsf job scheduler.

 The miRquant configuration file (conf_miRquant.yml) is as follows:
 ```